printfcoder/protocol/README.md

 }
 ```

-In the event of an error we return it as a header (may change to body).
+In the event of an error we return it as a header.
+This may also be returned in the body.

 ```
 {